Israel's Hunger Problem

-Amidst the hunger 35% of Israel’s food is wasted never reaching those in need.
+Amidst the hunger 35% of Israel’s food, 6 Billion USD worth, is wasted never reaching those in need.
 Perfectly good, healthy nutritious foods never leave the farm because they are oddly shaped.
 Truckloads of fresh produce are destroyed at packing houses because a sudden drop in market prices makes the food unprofitable to market.
 Thousands of tons of good food is lost in the kitchens of hotels, cafeterias, mall food courts and IDF bases because it is unconsumed by the end of the day.

 The needless waste of food, while hundreds of thousands go hungry, shocked our founder, Joseph Gitler.
 He went into action when he witnessed food go to waste after a wedding celebration – food which could be collected and distributed to the needy.
 Compelled by God’s commandments to show compassion for the poor he made a few calls to catering companies and soup kitchens and turned his car and his garage into a food distribution service.

 Over the past fifteen years his tiny car has turned into a fleet of refrigerated trucks which transport food from over five hundred farms, major corporations and the Israeli Defense Forces to over 200 non profit partners to feed those in need.

 Leket Israel’s focus is on food distribution and we are proud to say we now feed over 246,000 Israelis in need each week!
 Support from our Jewish and Christian donors allows us to provide five star hotel meals to elderly Holocaust Survivors and transfer nutritious meals from IDF bases to schools which provide a last chance for at risk youth.